MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Recipients
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Recipients parameter specifies one or more recipients.
-Messages that have the recipients in the To, Cc, and Bcc fields are returned.

-!!!
-Exchange Server 2016, Exchange Online

 The Recipients parameter specifies one or more recipients to include in the search query.
 Messages that have the specified recipients in the To, Cc, and Bcc fields are returned in the search results.

 You can specify multiple recipients separated by commas.

 ```yaml
 Type: String[]